anish6777/styled-xls/README.md

 # Creating XLSX file from object array

-We will see how we can create an XLSX file as below from an object array of shape [{"type":"string"},"percentage":"string"]
+We will see how we can create an XLSX file as below from an object array of shape [{"key1":"value1","key2":"value2"}]

 ![alt text](https://github.com/anish6777/styled-xls/blob/images/images/createObjectFromArray.JPG?raw=true)